 Finally, the area has undergone a major change during the Pleistocene ‘Ice Age’ which started c 2.6 million years ago.
 A significant period of erosion (and deposition of glacial material) occurred during the Anglian glaciation, which lasted from about 478,000 to 424,000 years ago.
 For much of this time, thick ice covered the county, reaching as far south as north London, drastically altering the landscape by removing much of the rock above the present bedrock level.
 Under this ice rivers flowed carrying rocks and gravel which wore deep valleys into the bedrock.
 Many of these valleys remain and some are the courses of modern rivers including the River Great Ouse.
 After this, the climate changed from mild to cold and back on several occasions and there was a further glaciation, the Tottenhill, about 160,000 years ago that eroded the fen basin to, more or less, its current form.
 During the cold periods of freeze and thaw the landscape was further modified, especially during the last glaciation, the Devensian (c 29 to 18 thousand years ago), when the county experienced periglacial conditions although not covered by an ice sheet.

-In Cambridgeshire the River Great Ouse has three distinct landscapes associated with it.
+In Cambridgeshire the River Great Ouse flows through three distinct landscapes:

-Landscape 2 is the flat expanse of land that now forms the famous Ouse Washes, running north east across the Fens from Earith into Norfolk.
+The flat expanse of land that now forms the famous Ouse Washes is Landscape 2.
+This runs north east across the Fens from Earith into Norfolk.
 Due to the lack of gradient, rivers in the Fens meander across the flat lands but major drainage work has been carried out over hundreds of years to modify and speed up their flow to prevent flooding.
 Between 1652 and 1670 work began, steered by the Dutchman Sir Cornelius Vermuyden, to construct the Old and New Bedford Rivers from Earith to near Denver in Norfolk (for 20 miles, 32 km.) as high-level water carriers to carry upland river water to the sea.
 Between the two are large areas of ‘wash’ land which stores water in times of flood due to the lower inner banks of the two bordering channels, with the higher outer banks protecting the surrounding farmland.
 Much of the current water flow is diverted at Earith along these two major waterways – the New Bedford (Hundred Foot) and Old Bedford (Delph) Rivers – to be taken directly north east to the Denver Sluice.
 From here it continues on to the Wash.
+An explanation of how water flow is managed in the Ouse Washes can be seen in this animation by the Environment Agency.

 The River Great Ouse Valley is of significant international importance for nature conservation and also provides recreational possibilities.
 The Ouse Washes are a RAMSAR site (international wetlands designation) with areas managed by The Wildlife Trust and RSPB (Welches Dam), and (at Welney just over the Norfolk Border) by the Wildfowl and Wetlands Trust.
 There are also nature reserves in the old gravel pits at Paxton Pits near St Neots, Hinchingbrooke Country Park near Huntingdon, Houghton Meadows (west of St Ives), Godmanchester, Fen Drayton Lakes near St Ives, Needingworth (Ouse Fen) and Ely (Roswell Pits).
 The latter is also a geological SSSI for its assemblage of marine reptile fossils found in the Kimmeridge Clay (Jurassic).
 Grafham Water, a major reservoir near Buckden, receives much of its water from the River Great Ouse and also has an area protected for nature conservation.
 Portholme Meadow near Godmanchester is one of the largest Lammas Lands in England; Lammas Lands grow hay during the summer which has to be cleared by Lammas Day, 12th of August, and then they open for commoners to graze animals until 6th of April.
 The wild flower display is excellent.
 The Ouse Valley Way long distance path runs from the source to the sea and the Fen Rivers Way runs along the course of the Great Ouse from Pope’s Corner to King’s Lynn.